Aloik1/Born_2be_root/README.md

 ### Check password policy.
 Create a new user

+> [!WARNING]
+> The subject does not require you to create a new user.
+This step if for practice only

 To create a new user, run:
 ```bash
 sudo adduser newuser
 ```
 Explanation (doesn't work yet)

 ### Create a new group "evaluating" and add this new user to it

+> [!WARNING]
+> The subject does not require you to create "evaluating" group.
+This step if for practice only

 To create a new group, use:
 ```bash